spodsiadlik/The-Three-Amigos/docs/project1.md

-(2%) An overview section to introduce your robot with the most highlighted functions and features

-(15%) A specification section to describe all the detailed features, including those listed in 2 Analyzed Features.
-You may want to attach the hardware configuration (all the dimensions including screw holes), part list and wiring diagram here.

 (15%) An experiment(analyzes) section to describe the methods of how you evaluate the interested but not straightforward features and facts.
 Please reveal the results of your experiments and/or analyzes.